mbsbahru/mbsbahru.github.io/index.md

 # Hello, I'm Bahru!

-I'm a marine engineer and robotics enthusiast, specializing in **marine robotics** and **renewable energy controls**.
-With hands-on experience in underwater robotics, control systems, and computer vision.
+I'm a marine engineering graduate and robotics enthusiast.
+With hands-on experience in marine robotics, control systems, and computer vision.

 ## Featured Projects